TheArtificial/rails-wiki/README.md

 # Rails Wiki

-A small Rails engine that provides a git-based Markdown wiki.
+A small Rails engine that provides an opinionated, git-based, Markdown wiki.

+WARNING: this has been abstracted from a proprietary tool, and so is poorly documented and lacks a standalone test suite.

+Alternatives to consider include:

+- [GollumRails](https://github.com/dancinglightning/gollum_rails) confusingly does not use gollum-lib, but also provides an engine with Gollum-like features

+- [gollum_rails](https://github.com/nirnanaaa/gollum_rails) simplifies using gollum-lib from Rails via generators

+Rails Wiki exists because we desired a git-backed wiki using Markdown, YAML frontmatter, and a hierarchical namespace for pages and attachments.

 ## How it Works